apparena/docs/docs/api/130-models.rst

     :data string name: (Required) Name for the config value
     :data string value: (Required) Default value for the config element
     :data string description: (Optional) Description for the config value
-    :data object meta_data: (Optional) Meta data for the config field
-    :data enum data_compiler: (Optional) Which compiler should be used to generate CSS

 `Table with data_ parameters and the description of them. <../api/130-models.html#data>`_